What is low-code development and why you should care?

 What is low-code?

-So Who can Use low-code?
+So who can use low-code?

 How low-code has evolved:

-• 2010-2015: Basic form builders and workflow automation
+• 2010 to 2015: Basic form builders and workflow automation.

-• 2016-2019: Enterprise platforms with mobile-first capabilities
+• 2016 to 2019: Enterprise platforms with mobile-first capabilities.

-• 2020-2023: Citizen developer movement and process automation boom
+• 2020 to 2023: The citizen developer movement and the process automation boom.

 How low-code actually works